framsouza/eck-saml-hot-warm-cold/README.md

                   operator: In
                   values:
                   - "europe-west1-b"
-          podAntiAffinity:
-            requiredDuringSchedulingIgnoredDuringExecution:
-            - labelSelector:
-                matchLabels:
-                  elasticsearch.k8s.elastic.co/cluster-name: elastic-prd
-              topologyKey: "kubernetes.io/hostname"
 ```

 The affinity feature restricts scheduling pods in a group of Kubernetes nodes based on labels.
-Node affinity is conceptually similar to nodeSelector that defines which node the pod will be scheduled based on the label. _nodeAffinity_ greatly extends the types of constraints you can express using enhancements labels. podAntiAffinity will prevent scheduling Elasticsearch nodes on the same host.
+Node affinity is conceptually similar to nodeSelector that defines which node the pod will be scheduled based on the label. _nodeAffinity_ greatly extends the types of constraints you can express using enhancements labels.

-_podAffinity & nodeAffinity_ are using _requiredDuringSchedulingIgnoredDuringExecution_ affinity type.
+nodeAffinity_ is using _requiredDuringSchedulingIgnoredDuringExecution_ affinity type.
 That means, a hard limit that rules must be met for a pod to be scheduled in a node.
 In this example, we're defining the following: "only run the pod on nodes in the zone europe-west1-b".
 The nodeSelector will be matched with the Kubernetes Label you are using at the node, in this case type: hot.

 ### Containers definition
 ```